sous-chefs/squid/README.md

 ### LDAP Authentication

+* Set (`node['squid']['enable_ldap']`) to true.
+* Modify the ldap attributes for your environment.
-Two attributes are optional if you want to use anonymous LDAP binds,  ['squid']['ldap_binddn'] and ['squid']['ldap_bindpassword'].
-All other attributes are required.
-See http://wiki.squid-cache.org/ConfigExamples/Authenticate/Ldap for further help.
+  * If you use anonymous bindings, two attributes are optional, ['squid']['ldap_binddn'] and ['squid']['ldap_bindpassword'].
+  * All other attributes are required.
+  * See http://wiki.squid-cache.org/ConfigExamples/Authenticate/Ldap for further help.

-You must also include the two LDAP databags in your cookbook as shown below in the Databags examples.
+* To create the ldap acls in squid.conf, you also need the two ldap_auth databag items as shown in the Example Databags below.

 Example Databags
 ----------------